 - A review of the relevant scientific literature, supported by a list of references.

-- Further details on the requirements can be found in the PDF ECRF Grant Applications Guide.
+Further details on requirements are provided in the related ECRF Grant Applications Guide for that year.

 Applications are reviewed by the AAQ Research Committee which makes recommendations to the AAQ Council.
 If, in the Research Committee’s opinion, no worthy project is proposed in any year then no funds will be granted for that year.

 Applicants must be Australian citizens.
 Successful applicants who are not members of the AAQ are required to join the AAQ before funds can be disbursed and must remain members during the period of the grant.
 The current membership fees are published in our Membership Pack.
-Successful applicants who are not already AAQ members will be advised in time so that they may make membership applications to be received by the General Secretary prior to 1st June for subsequent election to membership at the June 2016 Council Meeting.
+Successful applicants who are not already AAQ members will be advised in time so that they may make membership applications before funds are disbursed.

 Successful applicants must submit annual project progress reports to the General Secretary to be printed in the AAQ Annual Proceedings over the life of the project up to a maximum of 7 years.
 They must also provide evidence to the General Secretary of the expenditure of the grant in the form of receipts, photographs etc.

 Equipment purchased under the ECRF grant remains the property of the AAQ.
 If the project is of limited duration the equipment is to be either returned to the AAQ or the applicant may purchase the equipment from the AAQ at its depreciated value.
-Equipment is depreciated at a rate of 20% per annum after the first twelve months with the equipment written off after a 7 year period.
 Where the equipment is lost, stolen or damaged during the grant recipient’s custodianship, the recipient must so advise the Council as soon as possible.
 The Council reserves the right to ask the recipient to make a contribution to the repair or replacement of the items.

 Contact the General Secretary for further details or enquiries.